 “THROW IT AWAY.”

 She then handed the tray to my husband, and casually walked away.
 My husband let out a huge, uproarious laugh.

 I never imaged that chicken (that honestly wasn’t very great) would produce spontaneous speech.

-The thoughts in my head included shock, sprinkled with confusion, topped with a slight offence (The chicken wasn’t THAT bad).
+The thoughts in my head included shock, sprinkled with confusion, topped with a slight offense.
+(The chicken wasn’t THAT bad!)
 I felt complete and utter pride and joy.

 So I threw it away.